usernamenumber/edx-platform/docs/en_us/developers/source/extending_platform/javascript.rst

 setState() Function
 ====================

-When a student clicks **Check** for the JavaScript problem, the application's state must be saved, so that the student can later return to the application and find it in the same state.
+When a student clicks **Check** for the JavaScript problem, the application's state must be saved so that the student can later return to the application and find it in the same state.

 Your application must contain a ``setState()`` function that is referenced in the XML problem specification and that saves the current state.